craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open an InPrivate Edge window.
 Browse to the **Office 365 home page** and sign in as **Lindsey**.

-1. You will see a "This username may be incorrect" message.
+1. You will see a “This username may be incorrect” message.

 1. Close the InPrivate window.